koding/kdlearn/guides/getting-started/workspaces/index.md

 ln -s ~/Web ~/Workspaces/Web
 ```

 Now, with the Koding UI, create a new workspace named `Web`.
 That's it!
 Now when you click on the workspace, the FileTree will automatically open
 to the Web folder's contents.

 It should be noted that we created our link **before** we created the
 Workspace.
 If the workspace already existed, the link would not be set
 correctly.

 You can freely remove the Workspace file system and replace them with any
 links you desire, as the steps above use, but just be careful not to
 delete any of your files in the process.

-> type:error
+> type:alert
 > The default Workspace can't be removed as that is the default Web folder on your VM.